pistachio49/crypto-toolkit/readme.md

 	boguz characters will be added (eg: z, yz, xyz, wxyz) as required

 	DECRYPTION:
-	key size = size of key matrix
-	key = alphabetic characters only with length key size*2, key should be necessarily invertible. if non invertible matrix added then show error message. cipher text = alphabets
+	ciphertext must be a multiple of the key matrix size key size = size of key matrix key = alphabetic characters only with length key size*2, key should be necessarily invertible. if non invertible matrix added then show error message. cipher text = alphabets
 	boguz characters will be added (eg: z, yz, xyz, wxyz) as required

+	CRYPTANALYSIS:
+	plain and cipher text should be alphabets.